-This program comprises two academic years and one summer session (22 months), divided into closely-related periods of didactic and clinical practice.
+This program comprises three academic years (six semesters), divided into closely-related periods of didactic and clinical practice.
 The curriculum was designed based on the curricular recommendations of the American Society of Radiologic Technology and the Joint Review Committee on Education in Radiologic Technology.
 These two institutions recommend standardized education and accreditation of the majority of programs in Radiologic Technology in the United States.
 It is important to point out that we have adjusted the curriculum recommendations in order to comply with their requirements while meeting local regulations, and in accordance with the needs and realities of the Puerto Rican community.